Zozo62442/quizitch-the-hp-quiz/README.md

 ## Browser Testing

-For browser testing I used Firefox, Google Chrome, Safari and Microsoft Edge to test for bugs and possible malfunctions.
+For browser testing I used Firefox, Google Chrome and Safari to test for bugs and possible malfunctions.
 On the iPhone and iPad I tested both Safari and Firefox.
-The desktop versions were tested on Google Chrome, Firefox and Microsoft Edge.
+The desktop versions were tested on Google Chrome and Firefox.
 No significant problems were detected for either browsers or display types.

 [Back to top](#contents)